 Now when we have once showcased the great features the business the website is about, comes the time to inform the visitor a bit more.
 The web is gradually replacing all the rest information media, but after all, nevertheless the new technologies and design tricks at the end of the day it always narrows down to relaying some message to your potential audience, sharing something useful with them and eventually – make them choose you for whatever.
 And since these are some rush days we're living in, this message should be presented in a way the user does not get either bored, confused or distracted until reading it trough.
 Massive texts parts are often lightly scrolled down.
 Too much flashing and moving things are sometimes confusing and pushing the user back.
 And of course – if you write it in an inappropriate way, well you get the idea – think of what you do with such articles…

-The BusinessM4 best HTML5 template provides various ways to
+The BusinessM4 one page website templates provides various ways to

-And when it comes to making up a bit more complicated showcases the best HTML theme has a few more aces in its sleeve.
+And when it comes to making up a bit more complicated showcases the one page website templates have a few more aces in its sleeve.
 Just scroll until almost the bottom of the palette and you can find some very useful stuff for FAQ, Legal notices, showcasing different business plans or product implements still drastically saving space and having pretty much tons of info on a single screen not messing up with each other.